Vinayak899/LTIMindtree/README.md

 # LTIMindtree
+Week 8 Day 2 :The Basics of GitHub
-Week 8 DayTo get hands-on experience in creating and cloning a repository.
+To get hands-on experience in creating and cloning a repository.